 Donate Food or Household Goods:

-Bethlehem Lutheran in-the-Midway is collecting donations to support other sites.
-Their schedule and needs will vary.
+Bethlehem Lutheran in-the-Midway is occasionally collecting donations to support other sites.
 Check their Facebook page for the latest information.

 Holy Trinity Lutheran is still receiving donations.
 See HERE for a list of what they are accepting.